-It encompasses 100,000 square feet of space and features 21 classrooms, 2 biology labs, several computer labs, a testing center, a bookstore, and our real showcase, the library on the second floor.
+It encompasses 100,000 square feet of space and features 21 classrooms, 2 biology labs, several computer labs, a testing center, a bookstore (which is still being worked on) and our real showcase, the library on the second floor.
+At maximum capacity, this building can accommodate about 1,500 students.
 Transfer and career classes as well as continuing education classes applicable to a wide variety of program areas are available at this location.